If you're involved in a hit and run car accident, there are a number of things you can do to avoid physical, emotional and financial stress.

 Why hit and run accidents happen

 According to the MIB, 12% of UK road traffic accidents reported to police involve a hit and run driver – around 17,000 incidents in total per year.
-A half of these was traced through pedestrians and other drivers who had witnessed the accident.
-It's a serious offence, if caught the person responsible can be punished with:
+Half of them were traced through pedestrians and other drivers who had witnessed the accident.
+It's a serious offence and if caught the person responsible can be punished with:

 Further research from the MIB shows that 45% of hit and run drivers wouldn't have left the scene if they had known that it was an offence.
 The most common reasons younger drivers (between 16–34) leave an accident scene is because they're not insured, had been drinking, panicked or feared the consequences.